 - What Does This Button Do?: Amy finds a console and starts messing with it.
 She explains why while doing so: "I've spent enough time with the Doctor to know that whenever you enter somewhere new, press buttons."

 - What Measure Is a Non-Cute?: Zig-zagged.
 Solomon contemptuously referred to the Silurians he had murdered as "the lizards".
 On the other hand, when Amy discovers a video-log showing a Silurian describing the mission to save the dinosaurs, Nefertiti describes him as "beautiful".

 - What Measure Is a Non-Human?: Averted.
 The Doctor is angry when he finds out the human Solomon murdered the Silurians, and when the missiles are sent at Solomon's ship he leaves him to die.

 - Wide-Eyed Idealist: The Silurian engineers who built the Ark didn't see any need to fit it with weapons capable of repelling missiles.
 The Doctor attributes this to them being one of the young Empires, still so full of hope.

-- The World Is Just Awesome: Near the end, Brian asks the Doctor a favor, and we cut to Brian sitting in the TARDIS doorway, having a bite to eat, while looking out over Earth, with Amy, Rory and the Doctor looking on behind him.
-This apparently influences Brian to go globe-trotting, as he previously said he hated traveling.
+- The World Is Just Awesome: Near the end, Brian asks the Doctor a favour, and we cut to Brian sitting in the TARDIS doorway, having a bite to eat, while looking out over Earth, with Amy, Rory and the Doctor looking on behind him.
+This apparently influences Brian to go globe-trotting, as he previously said he hated travelling.